May the 4th: Carrie Fisher gets Hollywood Walk of Fame star – DW – 05/04/2023

 May the 4th: Carrie Fisher gets Hollywood Walk of Fame star

-Six years after her death, Carrie Fisher is being inducted into Hollywood's Walk of Fame.
-The ceremony comes as Star Wars fans celebrate the saga's unofficial holiday of May the Fourth.
+Six years after her death, Carrie Fisher has been inducted into Hollywood's Walk of Fame.
+The ceremony came as Star Wars fans celebrate the saga's unofficial holiday of May the Fourth.

 https://p.dw.com/p/4Qs3i